Brazilian-Institute-of-Robotics/ros_udp_bridge/README.md

 ```
 socat udp-listen:<port_number>, -
 ```
-The data published usign udp_bridge_receive node can be seem using
+The data published using udp_bridge_receive node can be seem using the command above on catkin directory.
 ```
 rostopic echo /udp_message
 ```